Anuj-Khadka/Google-Land/README.md

 # Google-Land
-This is a custom lading page for Google Chrome
+This is a custom lading page for Google Chrome.